Göta Life Guards (armoured): Training areas

 From 1944 the regiment began training at Utö proving ground, and from 1945 the regiment's proving ground was supplemented with the Veckholm proving ground.
 The detachment on Gotland was using Hällarna in Visby and Tofta proving ground.

 Heraldry and traditions

 Colours, standards and guidons

-On 16 September 1945, the regiment was presented with two colour by the acting military commander of the IV Military Area, major general Arvid Moberg.
-The colours had previously been presented by the 1st and 2nd Battalions at Göta Life Guards (I 2), who received the colours by His Majesty the King Oscar II on 6 August 1894.
+On 16 September 1945, the regiment was presented with two colour by the acting military commander of the IV Military District, major general Arvid Moberg.
+The colours had previously been presented by the 1st and 2nd Battalions of Göta Life Guards (I 2), who received the colours by His Majesty the King Oscar II on 6 August 1894.
 The colours themselves had been paid personally by Oscar II, and were presented by the regiment until it was disbanded in 1939.
 In 1972, a new colour was presented, which was handed over on 11 May 1974 by His Majesty the King Carl XVI Gustaf.
 The new colour replaced the two previous ones.
 At the disbandment of the regiment in 1980, the colour was handed over to the Swedish Army Museum.